SpaceX crew shares Earth image shot on iPhone

-San Francisco, Oct 4 (IANS) After spending three days in orbit, the world's first civilian mission of SpaceX's Inspiration4 returned to Earth safely last month and now mission commander Jared Isaacman has shared an incredible Earth image shot on iPhone.
+San Francisco: After spending three days in orbit, the world's first civilian mission of SpaceX's Inspiration4 returned to Earth safely last month and now mission commander Jared Isaacman has shared an incredible Earth image shot on iPhone.

 "Amazing that an iPhone can take a shot like this.
 I really love the nosecone in the picture," Isaacman said in a tweet while sharing the photo.